Frequently Asked Questions (FAQs)

 At Eclipse Dance there are dance shows and competitive festivals for children to take part in.
 I believe that developing performance skills and confidence is so important for young dancers so these opportunities are offered as part of our school calendar.

 All children perform in an end of term show in July which has proved very popular and successful- a fantastic experience for all.
-We also have a Junior Show Team class for children interested in performing.
-Our Show Team regularly perform at dance festivals and events across the country.
+We also have a Junior and Inter Show Team class for children interested in performing.
+Our Show Teams regularly perform at dance festivals and events across the country.

-To attend this additional class, children must also attend a regular Eclipse dance class, be at least 6 years old and of an experienced dance standard.
+To attend this additional class, children must also attend a regular Eclipse dance class, be at least 6 years old for Junior Show Team and at least 9 years old for Inter Show Team.
+They must be of an experienced dance standard.